London: The Modern Babylon

 While sometimes a difficult watch making London seem somewhat uninviting, the film is superbly edited and provides a fast-moving tour of the unique history of the city with a well-selected soundtrack.
 It is expansive in its reach, and really captures the diversity, the difficulty and the gritty greatness of London.

-London: The Modern Babylon is on at ACMI until 10th August 2013, for further information or to book visit here.
+London: The Modern Babylon is at ACMI until 10th August 2013.
+For further information or to book visit ACMI’s website here.

 For further information about GREAT Britain Arts ’13 visit here.